romac/malachite/qa/README.md

 This will take a few minutes.
 (4.5 minutes in Lausanne, connecting to a 4vCPU/8GB fra1 server in Digital Ocean.)

-You can continue executing the rest of the setup commands, until you want to configure the network with `setup_config`.
-You will need the application for the correct generation of the application configuration.

-You can also run this command on the `cc` server, but you need to copy the source code over to the server.
+You can also run this command on the `cc` server, but you need to copy or clone the source code over to the server.

-### 2.5 (optional) Connect to the CC server
+### 3. Connect to the CC server

 ```bash
 ssh-cc